mcomunita/tonetwist-afx-dataset/README.md

 - accessibility: by storing all data on a reliable platform (zenodo) that's going to be always accessible.
 - consistency: we do not simply linked someone else's work, we took care of verifying, pre-processing (where necessary), renaming, reorganizing - so that you can use any data in this repo straight away (no need to write a new dataset class every time).

-Attributions to the original authors are included in this repo and references to publication, code, webpage etc. are included in a README file.
+Attributions to the original authors are included in this repo and references to publication, code, webpage, etc., are included in a README file.

+If you find your work published here and you are not happy, feel free to contact us.

 ---
 ## Controls